apollo

 How does the drug interact with Eltrompact 50 Tablet:

-Coadministration of Eltrompact 50 Tablet with Mipomersen can increase the risk or severity of liver injury.
+Coadministration of Eltrompact 50 Tablet with Carfilzomib can increase the risk or severity of blood clots that can lead to complications such as heart attack, pulmonary embolism (blockage of an artery in the lung), and stroke.

 How to manage the interaction:

-Co-administration of Eltrompact 50 Tablet with Mipomersen can result in an interaction, but it can be taken if your doctor has advised it.
-If you have any of these symptoms like fever, chills, joint pain, swelling, bruising, skin rash, itching, loss of appetite, fatigue, bleeding, nausea, vomiting, abdominal pain, or dark urine it's important to contact a doctor right away.
-Do not stop using any medications without talking to a doctor.
+Although taking Eltrompact 50 Tablet and Carfilzomib together can cause an interaction, it can be taken if your doctor has suggested it.
+If you notice any of these signs, chest pain, difficulty breathing, coughing up blood, sudden vision loss, pain, redness, swelling in an arm or leg, or weakness on one side of your body it's important to contact a doctor right away.
+Do not stop using any medications without a doctor's advice.

 How does the drug interact with Eltrompact 50 Tablet: